Essential packing list for walks and hikes

 Your phone charger should always be with you.
 In the age of phones competing to be as slim as possible, battery life has taken a back seat in developments.
 If you unexpectedly have a change of plans, such as staying round a friends or kipping the night in a hotel, you’ll be mighty thankful if you remembered to bring your charger, as you can be sure no smart phone lasts two days.

 Whether you’re going hiking, travelling or just to school, you should always have a snack in case you forgot to bring money or there’s no food for sale.
 Ideally, with one eye on the worst case scenario of getting lost and going hungry, you should be taking a high protein, calorie dense snacks such as flapjack, nuts or a protein bar.
 This will give you the most energy relative to its size.
+For a bite to look forward to, why not try some snacks from around the world?

 This is a great piece of clothing to always have with you, no matter where you are or what you’re doing.
 There are some circumstances when it’s not necessary (if you’re in LA during the summer), but nevertheless, it’s good practice to always keep one with you.
 Anorak’s are light, can be folded into a very small space, and can save you from a quick turn in the weather.